runtimeverification/k/pending-documentation.md

     `'Hash'Baz'LParUndsCommUndsRParUnds'MYMODULE'Unds'FooBarBaz'Unds'Int'Unds'Int`
     as the symbol name.

-The `symbol` provided *must* be unique to this definition, unless you are intentionally to identify two pieces of concrete syntax as producing the same symbol (in which case you use `overload` as well).
+The `symbol` provided *must* be unique to this definition.
 This is enforced by K.

-In general, it's recommended to use `symbol` attribute whenever you use `klabel` unless you explicitely have a reason not to (eg. you want to `overload` symbols, or you're using a deprecated backend).
+In general, it's recommended to use `symbol` attribute whenever you use `klabel` unless you explicitely have a reason not to (eg. you want to *overload* symbols, or you're using a deprecated backend).
 It can be very helpful use the `symbol` attribute for debugging, as many debugging messages are printed in Kast format which will be more readable with the `symbol` names you explicitely declare.